rcmpt5/FHNW-chess-club/README.md

 One tournament can contain multiple enrollments and matches. <br>

 RELATIONSHIPS <br>
 Admin is a subclass of User and inherits attributes from User.
-However, it also has it's own methods. <br>
+However, it also has its own methods. <br>
 If the user is deleted, the profile is deleted too, therefore relationship between user and profile is composition. <br>
 The same goes to tournament and enrollments where one doesn't make sense (wouldn't exist) without the other. <br>
 Other relations: association (a structural connection). <br>